seetaresearch/dragon/Dragon/python/dragon/docs/contents/core/workspace.rst

 `Snapshot`_                       Snapshot tensors into a binary file.
 `Restore`_                        Restore tensors from a binary file.
 `SwitchWorkspace`_                Switch to the specific Workspace.
-`PrintRawGraphDef`_               Print the raw prototxt.
+`LogMetaGraph`_                   Log the meta graph.
-`PrintOptimizedGraph`_            Print the optimized prototxt.
+`LogOptimizedGraph`_              Log the optimized graph.
-`WriteOptimizedGraph`_            Generate the optimized prototxt into a file.
+`ExportMetaGraph`_                Export the meta graph into a file under specific folder.
 ==============================    =============================================================================

 API Reference